satyarat/dsot-documents/README.md

-# Introduction - Documentation for Decentralized Source of Truth (DSoT)
+# Documentation for Decentralized Source of Truth (DSoT)

 This document serves as the definitive source for the design and specifications of **Decentralized Source of Truth (DSoT)**, bearing the moniker - **Satyarat**.
 It is meant to be a mechanism for persisting a source of truth (**SoT**) across distributed nodes operating under a common software component set.
 An introductory overview of this concept was presented [here](https://satyarat.github.io/home).